QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

 (See `type declarations documentation <https://docs.julialang.org/en/v1/manual/types/#Type-Declarations-1>`_)

-Up until now, we have used ``NamedTuple`` to collect sets of parameters for our models and examples
+Up until now, we have used ``NamedTuple`` to collect sets of parameters for our models and examples.

-These are useful for maintaining values for model parameters, but you will eventually need to be able to use code that creates its own types
+These are useful for maintaining values for model parameters, but you will eventually need to be able to use code that creates its own types.

 Syntax for Creating Concrete Types
 -------------------------------------